getsentry/sentry-javascript/MIGRATION.md

 ## Less Async API

 We removed a lot of the internal async code since in certain situations it generated a lot of memory pressure.
-This really only affects you if you where either user the `BrowserClient` or `NodeClient` directly.
+This really only affects you if you where either using the `BrowserClient` or `NodeClient` directly.

 So all the `capture*` functions now instead of returning `Promise<Response>` return `string | undefined`. `string` in this case is the `event_id`, in case the event will not be sent because of filtering it will return `undefined`.